GETTING RID OF THE TROUBLESOME MOTHS

 Not all moths, though, are considered pests.
 There are more or less 160,000 species of moths, and most of them are actually beneficial insects.
 They are an important source of food for many types of wildlife and are very good pollinators for flowers and other plants.
 It is only when they get close to human settlements that they become pests, though not really the fault of theirs.
 They are just being themselves, eating what is available to them inside our homes.
 Fortunately, they do not transmit diseases.

 Moths belong to the order of Lepidoptera.
 The butterflies also belong to this order.
 Moths make up most of this order as there are around 160,000 species.
+Some of these species need to be left alone with insect experts for pesky moths.
 Here in the United States, there are 11,000 of them.
 Most of them are also nocturnal.
 They are the only group of insects that have scales on their wings.
 Their mouths are called proboscis, which they can curl up.
 They use this to suck nectar.
 They also have wings and antenna; their antennae are usually threadlike or feathery, which distinguishes them from the butterfly.
 Butterflies have club-tipped antennae.
 Moths are also known to be attracted to light, for still unknown reasons.
 Moth fossils that were found are said to have been 190 million years old.

 Some moths are not blessed with mouths that they can use to feed.
 Due to this impairment, they only get to live just a few days as adults.
 They immediately die after mating, which is the only reason they exist.
 They live off the stored energy they got as caterpillars, so they really have no use for mouths because they do not eat.
 The luna moth is one example of this.